ChelseaSeqs/HackBio-StageTwo/README.md

 ## How do cell types correlate with expected bone marrow lineage population
-This dataset is highly consistent with a bone marrow sample.
-A bone marrow sample is the primary site of adult hematopoiesis, meaning it should contain all major blood cell lineages, including immature and mature stages.
-The UMAP plot successfully displays all of these expected lineages:
+This dataset is not consistent with a bone marrow sample.
+A bone marrow sample is the primary site of adult hematopoiesis, meaning it should contain majority hematopoietic stem/progenitors.
+This lineage is not present at all in the UMAP.
+Instead, the UMAP plot successfully displays expected lineages in a blood sample population:
 * **Myeloid	Monocytes:** *Neutrophils and Macrophages*
 * **Lymphoid:** *B-cells, T-cells, NK cells, Plasma Cells*
 * **Erythroid**
 * **Progenitors/Stem Cells**

+Upon further analysis, the presence of individual bone marrow markers where searched.
+These included $CD34, $PROM1, and $KIT.
+None of these were found.
+The lack of these classical progenitor markers strongly suggest that data is likely from peripheral blood mononuculear cells (PBMCs), blood immune cells, or tissue-resident immune cells.
-Potential abnormal findings are the presence of non-hematopoietic cells such as paneth cells and pericytes.
+Another abnormal findings to suggest that the data is not from a bone marrow sample are the presence of non-hematopoietic cells such as paneth cells and pericytes.

 ## Expected frequency distribution for a bone marrow

  **Dotplot of marker genes**
    ![Dotplot](images/dotplot.png)

-The dominance of Myeloid and B-cell lineages, along with the presence of immature populations, are the hallmarks of an active hematopoietic organ like the bone marrow, as opposed to peripheral blood mononuculear cells (PBMCs).
-With PBMCs, T-cells are typically the most abundant population.
-In bone marrow, T-cells and NK cells are present as mature immune cells or tissue-resident cells, but their frequency is surpassed by the developing B-cells and the heavily produced myeloid cells.
+The dominance of immature populations such as hematopoietic stem cells and myeloid cells , are the hallmarks of an active hematopoietic organ like the bone marrow.
+Our data set shows T-cells to be the most abundant population, strongly suggesting these are not bone marrow samples.
+T-cells and NK cells are present in abundance in PBMCs.

 ## Healthy or infected?

  **Heatmap of marker genes**
    ![Heatmap](images/marker_heatmap.png)

-High expression of markers like $CCL3$, $CCL4$, and $CCL5$ in T-cells and NK cells.
-These are major inflammatory chemokines.
-High baseline expression might be normal for tissue-resident cells, but upregulation is a key feature of immune activation during viral or bacterial infection.
+Our dataset shows high expression of markers like $CCL3$, $CCL4$, and $CCL5$ in T-cells and NK cells.
+These are major inflammatory chemokines and their upregulation stronly suggests immune activation during viral or bacterial infection.

  **Cell type count**
    ![Barplot](images/cell_count.png)

-The cell count bar plot reveals an extreme deviation from the expected frequency of cells in a normal bone marrow, the most striking finding being the overwhelming dominance of Gamma delta T-cells.
-As previously mentioned, normal adult bone marrow B-cells and myeloid cells should dominate.
-Thus this suggested infected cell data.
+The cell count bar plot reveals an overwhelming dominance of Gamma delta T-cells.
+Thus suggesting infected cell data.

  **Expression pattern of Interferon-Stimulated Genes (ISGs) and Interleukin (IL) receptors**
    ![Matrix](images/infected_matrix.png)